 But what makes a trip into these mountains so special isn’t just in the views, it lies in the fact that here you really feel as though you are among them, a part of them, not simply staring up at far-away peaks.
 Living with nomads in their yurts or camping by wild rivers in forests of pine, for the most part many miles away from ‘civilisation’, after a few days in the Tien Shan will feel like a nomad yourself!

 The province of Naryn is a territory of wild beauty with alternating white peaks, valleys and gorges and an abundance of wildlife.
-Despite the rugged terrain, the Central Tian Shan has been inhabited since ancient times and numerous rock drawings and burial sites testify to the fact.
+Despite the rugged terrain, the Central Tian Shan has been inhabited since ancient times and numerous rock drawings and burial sites testify to this fact.
 It was also a main caravan route on the Silk Road and one can visit the beautifully preserved 15th century Tash Rabat caravanserai.
-The largest lake in Naryn province is Lake Song Kul.
+The largest lake in Naryn province is Song Kol lake.

 Surrounded by snow-capped peaks, the lake's colour changes from violet to dark blue to pink, depending on the time of day.
 The highest lake is Lake Chatyr Kul around which the spectacular Torugart Pass runs all the way to the Chinese Border.